mbacalan/pi-dashboard/README.md

-# Pi-Dashboard
+# Homelab Dashboard

-A straightforward dashboard for various services running on my RaspberryPi.
+A straightforward dashboard for various services running on my homelab.
 Apart from providing links to services, it is used to a start, stop and check the status of a Minecraft server.

 The API server is used to interact with the Minecraft server.